rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/324_applying-configuration-on-devices.md

         {"5": [2,3]}
        ```

 ## Creating a Configuration Parameter in JSON File Format

+  rapyuta.io allows you to add the configuration parameters at every value node including the root node.
+You can add the configuration parameter in JSON format as a key-value pairs.

+ {{% notice note %}}

+ Currently we do not support nested JSON.

+  {{% /notice%}

+ To create the configuration parameter for a package in JSON format, create a config parameter, as described here.
+For example, create a parameter named JSON_Config and perform the following steps:

   ## Creating a configuration parameter in Binary file format